 - 2 cups milk

 - 1 teaspoon salt

 - Pinch ground cinnamon

 - 1 Tablespoon fresh chopped chives for garnish optional

-- Ladle out ½ cup of cooking liquid and reserve.
+- Ladle out 1/2 cup of cooking liquid and reserve.
 Transfer mixture to a blender (or use an immersion blender).
-Add butter and blend until smooth, scraping down sides of blender as needed.
-If mixture is a little think, add reserved cooking liquid, 1-2 Tablespoons at a time, and blend until desired consistency is reached.
-Transfer to serving bowl, top with chives (optional), and serve.
+Add butter and blend until smooth, scraping down sides of the blender as needed.
+If the mixture is a little think, add reserved cooking liquid, 1-2 Tablespoons at a time, and blend until desired consistency is reached.
+Transfer to a serving bowl, top with chives (optional), and serve.